Understanding the We/They Syndrome in Corrections

 Simply put, the We/They Syndrome illustrates the division that can foster a troubling perspective among correctional staff.
 They often see themselves as protectors enforcing rules, while inmates might be seen as adversaries.
 This perspective complicates interactions and can even lead to serious misunderstandings—both sides might view the other as a threat, which is far from the goal of rehabilitation or peaceful coexistence.

-Imagine This: Picture a school where teachers view students as troublemakers.
+Picture a school where teachers view students as troublemakers.
 It creates a tense atmosphere where learning is overshadowed by discipline.
 In a similar way, the We/They Syndrome can cast a shadow over correctional facilities, making it harder for staff and inmates to interact positively.

 The Importance of Addressing the Division